Online Will FAQs

 If any of the above circumstances apply to your situation, it is best to seek legal advice from a qualified person.

 4. What assets are usually covered by a Will?

-Before you start, it's a good idea to make a list of your assets and liabilities, though there is no formal requirement to do so.
-Your individual assets are not listed in a Will.
-It's also important to understand what assets are covered by a Will.
+It's important to understand what assets are covered by a Will.
 In general, some assets that are not usually covered by a Will include:

 - Jointly owned assets: because ownership of the asset automatically passes to the remaining owner when the other owner passes away.